Cubans

+Cubans (Cubanos) are the citizens and nationals of Cuba.
+The Cuban people have varied origins with the most spoken language being Spanish.
+The larger Cuban diaspora includes individuals that trace ancestry to Cuba and self-identify as Cuban but are not necessarily Cuban by citizenship.
+The United States has the largest Cuban population in the world after Cuba.

+The modern nation of Cuba, located in the Caribbean, emerged as an independent country following the Spanish-American War of 1898, which led to the end of Spanish colonial rule.
+The subsequent period of American influence, culminating in the formal independence of Cuba in 1902, initiated a complex process of national identity formation.
+This identity is characterized by a blend of Indigenous Taíno, African, and Spanish cultural elements, reflecting a unique multicultural heritage.
+The Cuban Revolution of 1959, which brought Fidel Castro to power, marked a significant turning point as it transformed the political landscape, reinforced a sense of national identity centered around revolutionary and socialist ideals and led to the continuing Cuban exodus, establishing the Cuban Diaspora.

 Racial and ethnic groups

 Census

 The population of Cuba was 11,167,325 inhabitants in 2012.

 The largest urban populations of Cubans in Cuba (2012) are to be found in Havana (2,106,146), Santiago de Cuba (506,037), Holguín (346,195), Camagüey (323,309), Santa Clara (240,543) and Guantánamo (228,436).

 According to Cuba's Oficina Nacional de Estadisticas ONE 2012 Census, the population was 11,167,325 including: 5,570,825 men and 5,596,500 women.